feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ### Set up SSH keys

 SSH keys allow you to login to your server without a password.
-For this reason, you'll want to set this up on your main computer.
+For this reason, you'll want to set this up on your primary computer (definitely not a public or shared computer!).
 SSH keys are very convenient and don't make your server any less secure.

 If you've already generated SSH keys before (maybe for your GitHub account?), then you can skip the next step.